meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/guide.md

 The `isFiltering` variable is set to `false` by default.
 When this variable is set:

 - The creation of `wujiKit` is verified.
-- If filtering is enabled, set the video preprocessing using `AGVideoPreProcessing.registerVideoPreprocessing()` and update the `filterButton` with the blue image.
+- If filtering is enabled, set the video preprocessing using `WJVideoPreProcessing.registerVideoPreprocessing()` and update the `filterButton` with the blue image.
 - If filtering is not enabled, update the `filterButton` with the white image.

 ``` Swift